Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: MultiNest in Action: Smooth Test Problems

 \subsection{Abnormal Distributions II: Log-Gammas}

-\begin{itemize} \item For the 2-dimensional problem, efficiencies between 0.3 and 1 may be sufficient to derive reasonable posteriors and estimates of the evidence, depending on the number of live points (see Figure \ref{fig:gammapost}). \item For higher-dimension problems, efficiencies between 0.001 and 0.1 can be necessary to derive posterior and evidence estimates that are not in severe error. \item Higher-dimension problems require lower efficiencies at a fixed number of live points. \item Errors in MultiNest's log evidence estimates can range from 100s to 1000s when applying the developer-suggested efficiency settings to this problem. \item MultiNest is slightly biased towards underestimating the widths of posteriors. \end{itemize}
+\begin{itemize} \item For the 2-dimensional problem, efficiencies between 0.3 and 1 may be sufficient to derive reasonable posteriors and estimates of the evidence, depending on the number of live points (see Figure \ref{fig:gammapost}). \item For higher-dimension problems, efficiencies between 0.001 and 0.1 can be necessary to derive posterior and evidence estimates that are not in severe error. \item Higher-dimension problems require lower efficiencies at a fixed number of live points. \item Errors in MultiNest's log evidence estimates can range from 100s to 1000s when applying the developer-suggested efficiency settings to this problem. \end{itemize}

 The above observations are largely drawn from Figures \ref{fig:gammaEv} and \ref{fig:gammaErr}.
-The former figure presents the individual evidence estimates from each multivariate normal analysis; although error bars are technically included, the estimated errors are less than unity and completely dwarfed by the systematic errors present in most of the analyses.
+The former figure presents the individual evidence estimates from each multivariate log-gamma analysis; although error bars are technically included, the estimated errors are less than unity and completely dwarfed by the systematic errors present in most of the analyses.
 In most of the cases where MultiNest does a very poor job of estimating the evidence, it also derives very incorrect posterior estimates, reporting results with errors on the order of $100\%$. \textit{If} this holds in general, consistent evidence measurements might suggest fairly trustworthy posterior inferences.
+However, as shown in Section \ref{sec:normals}, accurate posteriors \textit{do not} imply accurate evidence measurements.

 A more worrying aspect of Figures \ref{fig:gammaEv} and \ref{fig:gammaErr} is the breadth over which MultiNest can report $\sim100\%$ erroneous results.
 Let us take the 10-dimensional problem as an example.
-Based on the recommendations in the MultiNest documentation, one might reasonably start with 1000 live points and an efficiency of 0.3, which would almost certainly lead to a log-evidence error on the order of $\sim500.$ One may need to decrease the sampling efficiency by a factor of $\sim 300$ holding the number of live points fixed, or by a factor of $\sim 3-100$ while increasing the number of live points by factors of 10-3 to derive accurate results.
+Based on the recommendations in the MultiNest documentation, one might seemingly conservatively start with 1000 live points and an efficiency of 0.3, which would lead to a log-evidence error on the order of $\sim500.$ One may need to decrease the sampling efficiency by a factor of $\sim 300$ holding the number of live points fixed, or by a factor of $\sim 3-100$ while increasing the number of live points by factors of 10-3 to derive accurate results.
 However, one can not know this a priori, so diligent convergence testing should always be practiced, until the evidence estimates and posteriors converge.